rahul003/mxnet/docs/tutorials/python/float16.md

 ### Fine tuning

 Looks like we can just cast the block we load.
-Need to test it
+Need to test it.
+Segfaults.

 ## Things to keep in mind
-- MXNET_CUDNN_AUTOTUNE_DEFAULT
-- Batch size
-- Model size
-- SGEMM kernels
+- Setting the environment variable MXNET_CUDNN_AUTOTUNE_DEFAULT to 2 can help run tests to pick the fastest convolution algorithm at runtime.
+Refer [Environment variables in MXNet](env_var.md) for more details.
+- Batch size: It's recommended to use batch sizes which are multiples of 8, as Nvidia's Tensor Cores perform best when dimensions of inputs are multiples of 8.
+- Model size: For smaller models like when training Resnet50 for Cifar10, most matrices involved in the computation can not benefit from Tensor cores.
+Training on a single GPU with float16 in such a case can thus even be slower than training with float32.
+- When training using multiple GPUs, reduced communication times with float16 also contribute to improved performance.
+- You can check whether your program is using Tensor cores for fast float16 computation by profiling with `nvprof`.
+Operations with `s884cudnn` in their names represent the use of Tensor cores.